spidernet-io/spiderpool/docs/usage/readme.md

 - Spiderpool assists in IP address conflict detection and gateway reachability checks, ensuring uninterrupted Pod communication.
 Refer to the [example](../concepts/coordinator.md) for details.

-- The network of Multi-cluster could be connected through deploying in a same underlay network, or deploying [Submariner](./submariner.md) .
+- The network of Multi-cluster could be connected by a same underlay network, or [Submariner](./submariner.md) .

 ### Operations and Management